LibertyDSNP/spec/pages/Identity/Registry.md

 ### Current Handle -> Current DSNP User Id and Contract Address

-`IRegistry.resolveRegistration` provides easy access to the current registration for the given handle
+`IRegistry.resolveRegistration` provides easy access to the current registration for the given handle.

 ### Current Handle -> Nonce